allenz1120/Smart-and-Connected-Systems-Projects/quest-4/report.md

 Any additional information about communication via sockets between node and the front end can be found in the code folder README.

+### Investigative Question
+There are many different ways we could hack our system.
+The first 5 that we thought of were: 1) Secuirty of the receiver/transmitter communication.
+2) Secuirty of the UDP socket communication.
+3) Security of the web client.
+4) Secuirty of voter and vote information in the Database.
+5) Physical Secuirty of the RaspberryPi.

+1) The receiver and transmitter is a huge secuirty issue since anyone could create their own receiver and pretend to be the poll leader

+2)

+3)

+4)

+5)

 ## Sketches and Photos

 ### RaspberryPi node console, displaying received information from c program: